 Living Creation’s Rhythms

 Welcome to my blog!
 I’m a Jewish follower of Jesus, a wife and a mother living creation’s rhythms through ancient Scriptures while following the faith of our forefathers together.
-I help families by sharing Biblically-inspired home and family growth tips.
+I help families by sharing Biblically-inspired home and family growth tips with a focus on the Biblical Holidays.

 Brittni grew up a part of multi-generational family businesses in Northeast Ohio.
 At a very young age, she knew it was her heart’s desire to be a wife and to have a family of her own.
 After coming to faith in Jesus led by clicking a digital advertisement, Brittni went to Bible college in Dallas, TX to pursue her passion for the Gospel.
 During her studies, she was introduced to a nice Jewish guy named Joseph who also had an extensive background in family ministry.
 A few years later they signed the ketubah in the rose gardens of her hometown.